Andrew Allen (singer): Collaborations

-Andrew Allen is also well known in the songwriting community, and has written songs with artists like Meghan Trainor, Rachel Platten, Cody Simpson, Carly Rae Jepsen, Matt Simons, Conrad Sewell as well as writer/producers like Toby Gad, Ryan Stewart, Eric Rosse, Jason Reeves, John Shanks, Nolan Sipes, Mark Pellizzer (Magic), Brian West and Josh Cumbee.
-Numerous songs he has been a part of writing have been released by various artists, including Last Chance, which was on the Grammy nominated album Atmosphere by Kaskade feat.
-DJ Project 46, Ad Occhi Chiusi which was on the Double Platinum release by Italian artist Marco Mengoni and Maybe (which Allen also later released himself) released by teen pop sensation Daniel Skye, as well as many others.
+Andrew Allen has written songs with artists such as Meghan Trainor, Rachel Platten, Cody Simpson, Carly Rae Jepsen, Matt Simons, and Conrad Sewell.
+Numerous songs he has helped write have been released, including "Last Chance", which was featured on the Grammy-nominated album Atmosphere by Kaskade and Project 46; "Ad occhi chiusi", which was included on a double-platinum album by Italian artist Marco Mengoni; and "Maybe", released by pop artist Daniel Skye.